alanminko/resub/README.md

 ### Output Format

-The output format represents the resulting AIGs or XAIGs as arrays of node fanins.
+The output format for a synthesized circuit is an (X)AIGs represented as an array of fanin pairs for the nodes listed in a topological order.

-An example of the AIG produced by a resubstitution engine is given in Section V of the [technical report](https://people.eecs.berkeley.edu/~alanmi/publications/2024/tech24_resub.pdf).
+An example of the AIG produced by a resubstitution engine can be found in Section V of the [technical report](https://people.eecs.berkeley.edu/~alanmi/publications/2024/tech24_resub.pdf).

 ---